slmingol/words/README.md

 - clutter (Australian way of saying it - cluttah)
 - co-curricular
 - color (Australian way of saying it - colah)
-- cricut (said in a whispering way)
+- cricut (said in a whispering way - cri-cut)
 - crisp
 - critics
 - cutlet